Thin Lizzie (Supernatural): Plot

 A young couple is killed in a hotel that used to be the home of Lizzie Borden.
 Sam and Dean quickly find all the paranormal signs in the hotel are fakes for the tourists.
-However, one of the hotel owners is killed, along with a man miles away from the hotel who is found by Sydney, the babysitter of his son Jordie.
+However, one of the hotel owners is killed, along with a man a few miles away from the hotel whose murder was actually witnessed by Sydney, the babysitter of his son Jordie.
 Sam becomes suspicious when Dawn, the victim's wife and Jordie's mother, has an unemotional reaction to her husband's death.

 Dean meets Len (Jared Gertner) a Lizzie Borden fan who says he saw a girl named Amara wandering outside the hotel a few nights ago and he hasn't felt normal since he met her.
 Dean realizes Amara ate Len's soul.
 Suspecting Dawn to be soulless as well, the Winchesters track her down and find her and her lover dead in a house with Jordie tied up.
 Sydney captures the Winchesters explaining she also met Amara, who said she wanted to help Sydney.
 Sydney has felt blissful ever since her soul was taken, Amara helping her not care about her abusive childhood.

 Sydney killed her enemies and Jordie's parents for being abusive and plans to offer the Winchesters to Amara as a gift.
 Len saves the Winchesters by killing Sydney.
 Len can feel himself turning darker the longer he is without a soul so he turns himself in for all the murders to stop himself.
 The Winchesters send Jordie to an aunt and are concerned about Amara growing stronger.
 Amara watches them as they leave promising to see Dean soon.